A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Introduction

 At a methodological level, the common feature of almost all studies dedicated to MFGs of controls is the introduction of an auxiliary mapping, which allows to put the equilibrium problem in a reduced form that can be handled with a fixed point approach.
 In the PDE approach, the auxiliary mapping allows to express the control of a representative agent at a given time $t$ in function of its current state $x$, the equilibrium distribution (of the states) and the gradient of the value function (see for example \cite[Lemma 4.60]{carmona18}, \cite[Lemma 5.2]{Cardaliaguet:2018aa} or \cite[Lemma 5]{Bonnans2019}).
 This relation is in general not explicit, contrary to MFGs with interaction through the state variable only.
 In the probabilistic approach of \cite[Assumption G]{GomesVoskanyan16}, the auxiliary mapping depends on $t$, $x$, and a pair of random variables $(X_t,P_t)$, whose distribution coincides with the distribution of pairs of state-costate of all agents in the game.
 In \cite[Lemma 4.61]{carmona18}, the auxiliary mapping directly depends on the distribution of $(X_t,P_t)$.
 Our roadmap is the same as the one used in the references mentioned above: we introduce an auxiliary mapping (of the same nature as the one in \cite{carmona18}) which allows to write the equilibrium problem in a reduced form which is then tractable with a fixed point argument.
 After reformulation, the equilibrium problem is posed on the set of Borel probability measures on the space of state-costate trajectories.

-Our article is the first to propose a Lagrangian formulation for an MFG of controls.
-It is one of the very few publications dealing with first order MFGs of controls. (i) The article of Gomes and Voskanyan \cite{GomesVoskanyan16} is the closest to our work.
+Our article is one of the very few publications dealing with first order MFGs of controls and Lagrangian formulation for these problems. (i) The article of Gomes and Voskanyan \cite{GomesVoskanyan16} is the closest to our work.
 Their analysis relies in a quite crucial manner on some regularity properties of the value function associated with the underlying optimal control problem (Lipschitz continuity, semiconcavity) which are easily demonstrated in their framework without constraints.
 Those properties are not needed in the Lagrangian framework.
 They could probably be established, but under stronger qualification conditions than those in force in the present work.
 Incidentally, the initial distribution of the agents must have a density in \cite{GomesVoskanyan16}, which is not the case in the present work. (ii) Carmona and Delarue have an existence result, for an MFG of controls posed as a forward-backward stochastic differential equation, see \cite[Proposition 4.64]{carmona18}.
 This model relies on Pontryagin's principle, which is a sufficient condition only under convexity assumptions on the underlying optimal control problem (see the assumption SMP \cite[page 161]{carmona18}), which we do not need.
 Let us mention that their other result \cite[Proposition 4.64]{carmona18} concerns the second order case. (iii) In a recent work, Graber, Mullenix and Pfeiffer have obtained the existence of a solution for an MFG of controls formulated as a coupled system of possibly degenerate PDEs.
 This work is restricted to the potential case, when the local congestion term is the derivative of some convex function.
-It also relies on a periodicity condition on the data functions, which we do not need here.
+It also relies on a periodicity condition on the data functions, which we do not need here. (iv) Recently in \cite{Santambrogio-Shim}, the authors study the existence of a Lagrangian equilibrium for an MFG of controls, following a variational approach instead of solving a fixed point problem, as proposed here.